cwi-dis/cwi-pcl-codec/README.md

 The precise meanings of these parameters are explained in the journal paper mentioned above.

 Available quality methods:
-NONE            - disable quality metric computation SELECT					- enable quality metric computation using defualt methods BBALIGNED				- use the differences of the bounding box aligned pointclouds before and after (de)compression
+NONE            - disable quality metric computation
+SELECT		- enable quality metric computation using default methods
+BBALIGNED       - use the differences of the bounding box aligned pointclouds before and after (de)compression
-									instead of comparing the original pointcloud with the final resulting pointcloud TCSVT           - use the same method as in the paper MAX_NN          - use the maximal nearest neighbour for the peak value in geometric PSNR NORMALISED      - scale all points in the pointclouds to be bounded by [0,1] BT709           - use the BT.709 algorithm instead of for RGB to YUV conversion
+                    instead of comparing the original pointcloud with the final resulting pointcloud TCSVT           - use the same method as in the paper
+MAX_NN          - use the maximal nearest neighbour for the peak value in geometric PSNR
+NORMALISED      - scale all points in the pointclouds to be bounded by [0,1]
+BT709           - use the BT.709 algorithm instead of for RGB to YUV conversion